FAQ

 A: In the Playground or Real Crafting, after creating text open Manipulate and use:

-- Place: Click on the model surface—the text snaps to that surface.
+- Place: Click on the model surface—the text snaps to that surface

-- Move: Drag the text to reposition.
+- Move: Drag the text to reposition

-- Rotate: Drag to change orientation.
+- Rotate: Drag to change orientation

-- Remove: Delete the current 3D text.
+- Remove: Delete the current 3D text

 Q: Why doesn't changing “width” seem to do much?

-A: Set size to a good range before you create the 3D text.
+A: Set size to a good range before you create 3D text.
 After creation, “width” usually adjusts letter spacing (tracking), not the overall footprint of the whole line.

 Q: Why does my browser show “This page is not responding”?